-- When a positively charged metal object is brought close to an uncharged metal object - If the objects touch each other, the free electrons in the neutral ones are attracted to the positively charged object and some will pass over to it, leaving the neutral object positively charged. - If the objects get close, the free electrons in the neutral ones still move within the metal toward the charged object leaving the opposite of the object positively charged. - The charges have been "induced" in the opposite ends of the object.
+- When a positively charged metal object is brought close to an uncharged metal object - If two objects touch each other, the free electrons in the neutral ones are attracted to the positively charged object and some will pass over to it, leaving the neutral object positively charged. \rightarrow Charging by conduction - If the objects get close, the free electrons in the neutral ones still move within the metal toward the charged object leaving the opposite of the object positively charged. - The charges have been "induced" in the opposite ends of the object Monday, Jan.
+23, 2012